 But as a convert, the priest insists that the entire experience not only adheres with the Catholic faith, but is a valid expression of the people’s need to commune with the divine.

-The desire to touch the image, Clemente said, is biblical and not idolatry.
+The desire to touch the image, Ignacio said, is biblical and not idolatry.
 In the Scriptures, he said the people then also felt the desire to touch Jesus and when they did, they were healed.
 Jesus himself, the priest said, felt the need to touch people.

 “The way they treat the statue is with great respect because they know that it is their connection to the divine at kasangkapan ito, sagrado ito.
 Sinasabing sagrado kasi nagiging tulay ‘yan ng grasya at nandyan ang presensya ng Diyos.
 The presence of God is there.”

 This, Ignacio said, is the reason why the devotion to the Black Nazarene should not be considered as fanaticism.

 “There’s a difference between fanaticism and devotion,” the priest insisted.
 “Ang object ng panatisismo ay sarili… Dito, hindi.
 May purpose itong ginagawa nila.
 Ang Diyos ang tuon ng kanilang pansin.
 May faith experience, may religious experience.
 Maaaring loud ang kanilang expression pero hindi panatisimo yun.
 Ang panatisismo walang tinutungong layunin na makalangit.”

 (The object of fanaticism is one’s self.
 Here, no. They have a purpose.
 Their attention is to God.
 They have faith experience, religious experience.
 Their expression of faith may be loud but it is not fanaticism.
 Fanaticism has no heavenly intention.)